On the Density arising from the Domain of Attraction between Sum and Supremum: the $\alpha$-Sun operator: Discussion

 We pick up here the thread in Section \S \ref{motivation} concerning related works in the probability literature.
 Schlather \cite{Sch_2001} treats a different operation from the one considered in \cite{GH_1991}, \cite{HG_1997} or here in that he takes a $1/p$ root of a sum of $p^{\rm th}$ powers.
 In addition to being an altogether different problem producing a very different solution, he employs a different method.
 For example he finds a different family of limit distributions parametrised by $c$ with $ 0 \leq c \leq \infty $.
 And he discusses domains of attraction, but with norming depending on $c$ (unlike in the foregoing works) and of course different limits.

-One property of $h(x;\gamma,\alpha)$ for fixed $\alpha$ and $\gamma$ is that because it is obtained as a normed limit it is infinitely divisible, and so has a L{\'e}vy measure, in the Kolmogorov or L{\'e}vy canonical representations of the characteristic function.
-Can we see this transparently from our product representation for $H(s)$, as given by \eqref{MBIR_H}?
-The distribution $h(x;\gamma,\alpha)$ is also associated with a L{\'e}vy process, i.e. a process with stationary, independent increments.
+We recently learned \cite{Sim_2023} that the $\alpha$-Sun limit distributions on $\R^+$ satisfying \eqref{alpha-sun} and represented by \eqref{Mellin-Barnes_h}, $0 < \alpha < 1$, are infinitely divisible.
+This is not unexpected since this property is long-known for the Fr{\'e}chet ($\alpha = 0$) and for the stable ($\alpha = 1$) distributions of normed limits, and for the generalised stable laws.
+The ingenious proof in \cite{Sim_2023} for the $\alpha$-Sun case uses the relatively recent result of \cite{Bon_2015} that the class (GGC) of generalized gamma convolutions is stable under independent multiplication.
+A remaining challenge would be to find a more straight-forward proof, see e.g. \cite{GdH_2000}.
+A useful overview of infinite divisibility arguments for classes of density functions up to 2014 is in \cite{Pak_2014}.

 For $\alpha = 1$ we have recovered a known identification of $h(x;\gamma,\alpha)$ as a Fox $H$-function, and we have mentioned some previous works \cite{Sch_1987}, \cite{Pak_2014}, \cite{JSW_2018} where there is a nice statistical interpretation of this fact.
-However the sequence \eqref{alpha-sun} is in the domain of attraction of the normal distribution for $\alpha = 1$, so there is a "discontinuity": \eqref{alpha-sun} interpolates between Fr{\'e}chet and normal, whereas \eqref{integral_eqn} interpolates between Fr{\'e}chet and this Fox $H$-function.
+However the sequence \eqref{alpha-sun} is in the domain of attraction of the normal distribution for $\alpha = 1$, so there is a ``discontinuity": \eqref{alpha-sun} interpolates between Fr{\'e}chet and normal, whereas \eqref{integral_eqn} interpolates between Fr{\'e}chet and this Fox $H$-function.

 Regarding the nature of the generic solution $ h(x;\gamma,\alpha) $ we have found here, it appears that this is a novel extension of the hypergeometric function to the best of our knowledge.
 Standard extensions through the Mittag-Leffler, Wright-Bessel and Meijer-$G$ functions to the Fox H-functions clearly appear when $ \alpha=1 $, but not for $ 0<\alpha<1 $.
 The clearest way to distinguish the generic functions found here is to think of the standard hypergeometric or Fox-H function as series